 Scenario testing, as well as (reverse) stress testing is required for each ORSA.
-When the outcomes of performed stress tests show Solvency II ratios are dropping below 100%, realistic strategies for recovering the Solvency II ratio will be considered and documented in the ORSA report.
-The Preparatory Crisis Plan lists a comprehensive overview of potential management actions available to strengthen our capital position.
-A capital downstream can only be considered if there is no other feasible management option left.
+When the outcomes of the performed stress tests show Solvency II ratios are dropping below 100%, realistic strategies for recovering the Solvency II ratio will be considered and documented in the ORSA report.
+The Preparatory Crisis Plan (PCP) of NN Group includes a comprehensive overview of potential management actions that NN Leven can take to strengthen its capital and liquidity position.
+A capital downstream to NN Leven can only be considered if there is no other feasible management option left.

 Ultimately, after the assessments and considerations (including formulated management actions) the ORSA is to conclude whether, going forward, NN Leven is adequately capitalised under a wide range of scenarios over the planning horizon.